dmbarbour/wikilon/docs/ABCRT.md

 ### Parallelism

 Context-local parallelism is quite feasible.

+It seems the main hit I'll take is that I cannot assume full access to the scratch space when computing certain things.
+This can make compact copies more difficult, for example (without using a big C stack) because I might need to allocate some memory just for copy metadata.

 See [Parallelism.md](Parallelism.md)